All Episodes

 And therein lies the problem.

-And you have that.
+And so you have that.

 So Buffett, what Buffett is doing here, and he's not made this offer with the Democrats.

-Buffett is currently offering To match with his money any increase in taxes the Republicans will agree to.
+Buffett is currently offering to match with his money any increase in taxes the Republicans will agree to.

 So he's putting pressure on the Republicans to raise taxes, and he'll match it.